fortytwoservices/public-docs.fortytwo.io/README.md

 # Public repository for Fortytwo by Amesto public documentation

-This repository contains the source files for the public documentation pages for Amesto Fortytwo.
+This repository contains the source files for the public documentation pages for Fortytwo.
 The page is published [here](https://docs.byfortytwo.com/).
 It is controlled and updated by all Fortytwo employees.